 A brand tagline, on the other hand is a marketing message that is distilled down into an agile soundbite that you can publish places or bring up in everyday conversation with a potential lead.
 Your brand promise can certainly become your brand tagline, but not in all cases.

 Your brand promise should be a constant across your customer experience, and it should be an authentic reflection of your brand values and mission.
-Importantly, however, your brand promise should be about the customer.
-Does this promise that you offer benefit them in important ways?
-If not, then it’s time to re-evaluate your commitment statement to your customers.

 Brand Promises in Action